mrychlik/GitTutorialWithActions/README.md

 #  Python and 'pytest'

 If you run 'pytest' or 'python -m pytest' in this folder, functions named test_* in the file test_me.py will be run.

 #  Automation of testing

+Unit testing is extremely important for reproducibility of results.
+Automation of unit testing is the best solution to natural avoidance of testing, because it is time consuming and an annoyance.

 You use ***GitHub*** feature called 'Actions'.
 Things to remember: